LiHeUA/2SS/MindSpore_Python/ReadMe.md

 2SS in MindSpore/Python
 ==

-main.py contains the source codes of 2SS in Python.
-2SS is verified in MindSpore+Python 3.9 and requires
+main.py contains the source code of 2SS in Python.
+It is verified in MindSpore+Python 3.9 and requires

-scipy
+* scipy
-numpy
+* numpy
-sklearn
+* sklearn